amromero92/quantum/README.md

 Contains:

--DNA_Grover.ipynb: Finds DNA chains, formed by specific combinations of four nytrogen bases, using the Grover's solutions search algorithm.
+-DNA_Grover.ipynb: Finds DNA chains, formed by specific combinations of four nitrogen bases, using the Grover's solutions search algorithm.
 Preliminary and untested.